 Avoiding high-FODMAP foods is a must if you suffer from IBS or other gut-related problems, but are all low-FODMAP meal delivery options the same?

 There are certain vegetables and fruits you can and can’t eat.
-You can eat lactose-free dairy products, hard cheeses, fish, meat, chicken, eggs, rice, oats, eggs, and small servings of nuts and seeds for example.
+You can eat lactose-free dairy, hard cheeses, fish, meat, chicken, eggs, rice, oats, eggs, and small servings of nuts and seeds for example.

 But there’s a difference between what type of egg you eat for example.
 You can eat eggs from caged chickens or you can eat eggs from grain-fed free-range chickens.
 Which would you choose?
 The latter obviously!

-Where possible, opt for meal delivery plans that offer fresh organic foods and grass-fed meats like ModifyHealth and Epicured.
-Not only do these low-FODMAP meal delivery plans use foods free from pesticides and fertilizers, but the ingredients also have a higher nutritional value.
+Where possible, opt for meal delivery plans that offer fresh organic ingredients and grass-fed meats like ModifyHealth and Epicured.
+Not only do these low-FODMAP meal delivery plans use produce free from pesticides and fertilizers, but the ingredients also have a higher nutritional value.

 Low-FODMAP Certified – Is It Necessary?